frizatch/2DGeology_in_QGIS/README.md

 If you click and drag it around, you can stretch it to an aspect that you like.

 NOTE: this is temporary information and will only stay available as long as you have qProf open.
-You'll want to export information that you want to keep before closing the plugin's panel!
+You'll export information that you want to keep before closing the plugin's panel!

 ### Pinning Geologic Information to Profile